futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 destvs :: Context label weight -> [Vertex]
 ```

-The `dff'` function is recursive: if `match`ing the vertex `v` with
+The `dff'` function is another recursive function: if `match`ing the vertex `v`
-the graph `g` succeeds, `dff'` calls itself passing its siblings and
+with the graph `g` succeeds, `dff'` calls itself passing its siblings and
 the new graph as arguments until the list of vertices is empty; when the list is
-empty the recursion continues using the remaining vertices - if any - and the
+empty the recursion continues for the remaining vertices `vs` and the
 most recent version of the graph.
 Again let's have a look at a very simple example built on top of the previous one: